 Is Self-Esteem Healthy?
+What Kind of Self-Esteem Is Unhealthy?

 Some forms of self-esteem are unhealthy.
 What makes for low self-esteem, high self-esteem, and achieving unconditional self-acceptance?
 You may need to change your way of thinking to improve your feelings of self-worth.